bilawalmalik07/Resourcebridge/README.md

 ResourceBridge bridges the gap between families and the documents that affect their lives.
 With full English & Spanish support, users can upload any document — immigration paperwork, school records, housing forms, healthcare documents — and instantly receive a plain-language AI summary explaining what it means and what action to take.

 Built for real people.
-Simple, secure, and accessible.
+Simple, Secure, and Accessible.

 ---